 Applicants to the School of Medicine must have earned a bachelor's degree prior to matriculation.
-While the degree may be earned in any discipline, the applicant is expected to take courses that demonstrate the intellectual discipline and aptitude necessary to succeed in medical school.
+While the bachelor's degree may be earned in any discipline, the applicant is expected to take coursework that demonstrates the requisite intellectual discipline and analytical and problem-solving skills necessary to succeed in medical school.
 Specific courses required for admission to KU School of Medicine are listed below.
 Courses taken to meet the biology and chemistry prerequisites must be courses required of science majors and equivalent to one academic year.
 Modern physics courses must be didactic and laboratory courses based on mathematics of at least the level of college algebra and trigonometry, and equivalent to one academic year.

 Minimal course requirements include:

 |General organic chemistry (with lab) OR general organic chemistry (terminal course with lab) and general biochemistry lecture||2|

 Applicants are strongly encouraged to diversify their undergraduate education.
 While not required for admission to the School of Medicine, a number of courses and subject areas are recommended to medical school-bound students.
 Suggested courses and disciplines include:

 Health care experience: